genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

     <TABLE>_BY_<PK_FIELD_1>_<PK_FIELD_2>
 ```

 Primary key and index definitions are used in the various “lego brick” configurations, as well as any custom Db operations when you build and create the DAO Objects.
-This covers, for example, the ability to retrieve a single record based on the primary key values, and the ability to get a list of records part matching the first key field value (**getRange**).
+This covers, for example, the ability to retrieve a single record based on the primary key values, and the ability to get a list of records part matching the first key field value (`getRange`).

-Tables are defined in file under `<application-name>-config/src/main/resources/cfg` having the following name convention `<application-name>-tables-dictionary.kts`.
-For example for the `trade` application that file name would be `trade-tables-dictionary.kts`
+Tables are defined in the folder  _application_**-config/src/main/resources/cfg**.
+The file name is _application_**-tables-dictionary.kts**.
+For example, for an application called Echo, the file name would be **echo-tables-dictionary.kts**.

 ### Derived fields

 Derived fields are read-only fields calculated during runtime (i.e. not stored in database), but they can be retrieved when using generated table entities in a “getter” fashion.
 You can define these in your table definition.
 You have to specify the logic that creates the content, which must be based on the other fields in the table.
-For example, if your fields include **quantity** and **price** , you can create a derived field **quantity x price**, where the value is calculated on the fly.
+For example, if your fields include `quantity` and `price`, you can create a derived field `quantity x price`, where the value is calculated on the fly.

-See example below for USER table:
+See the example below for USER table:

 ```kotlin
 table(name = "USER", id = 1000, audit = details(1050, "UA")) {